California 'house of horrors' parents sentenced to life in prison

 Another one of the Turpins' children, identified as Jane Doe No. 4, also read a statement ahead of the sentencing.
 Of the living conditions, she said, “Life may have been bad, but it made me strong.”

+Some of the other children said they still love their parents.
+One child asked for a lighter sentence.

+"I think 25 years is too long," a statement from the child read.
+"I believe our parents did their best to raise all 13 of us."

-David and Louise Turpin had pleaded guilty in Riverside County Superior Court in February to torture and other abuse and neglect so severe it stunted their children’s growth, led to muscle wasting and left two girls unable to bear children.
+David Turpin and Louise Turpin had pleaded guilty in Riverside County Superior Court in February to torture and other abuse and neglect so severe it stunted their children’s growth, led to muscle wasting and left two girls unable to bear children.
+The minimum sentence they faced was 25 years to life.

 The Turpins' 17-year-old daughter was able to escape the filthy home in a Perris, about 60 miles southeast of Los Angeles, in January 2018.
 She jumped out of a window and used a cell phone to alert authorities to the family's horrid living conditions.

-"I'm sorry if I've done anything to cause them harm," David Turpin said in a written statement read partly by his attorney.
+"I'm sorry if I've done anything to cause them harm," an emotional David Turpin said in a written statement read partly by his attorney.

+"I hope and pray my children can stay close to each other since their mother and father can't be there for them," he said.

+"I am so proud of each and every one of my children," he continued.
+"I miss all of our children and I will be praying for them"

 David Turpin, 57, had been an engineer for Lockheed Martin and Northrop Grumman.
 Louise Turpin, 50, was listed as a housewife in a 2011 bankruptcy filing.